Janesville, Wisconsin Therapists

 An Overview of Mental Health in Janesville, Wisconsin

 With a population of 64,359 people, Janesville, Wisconsin is the largest city in Rock County.
-Residents of the city are able to enjoy moderate temperatures in the mid-80s during the summer months and get heavy snowfall in winter.
+Residents of the city can enjoy moderate temperatures in the mid-80s during the summer months and get heavy snowfall in winter.
 While some communities might not like the piling snow, residents of Janesville love winter recreational activities like ice skating, sledding, snowmobiling, and snowshoeing.

-Although there is many fun ways for residents to spend their time in the city, there are those in Janesville who struggle with mental illnesses and are in need of treatment for their conditions.
+Although there are many fun ways for residents to spend their time in the city, there are those in Janesville who struggle with mental illnesses and need treatment for their conditions.
 Awareness of the mental health situation in the city and knowing where to access treatment are two essential steps for finding help.